 In order to grasp the Silverman revolutionary aesthetic, first see The Big Sleep (1946), Meet Me in Saint Louis (1939), and Animal Crackers (1930), and then think of Silverman as a cross between Carmen Sternwood, Tootie and Harpo.

 Tiny Furniture (2011) explores life as an intelligent but negative body image-stricken recent graduate whose major was in film theory, though she never seems to make any trenchant Antonioni references.
 Instead she throws herself at self-absorbed moochers and druggie restaurant kitchen chefs (a notoriously slutty lot), and while the whole "I learned the truth at 17" motif is subtextualized it looms right out into the top text, and Lena Dunham refuses to even smile or hold up her chin, and eventually her inertia drags us down, especially in high-def.

 |Jean Dubuffet, 1950|

 And there's a reason flawless skin and beautiful cheekbones rule, especially in hi-def.
-With her frumpy demeanor, Fieldsian nose, and dead eyes, you feel, after only an hour or so, like you can't wait to get home, take a Silkwood shower and close your online dating account.
+With her frumpy demeanor, Fieldsian nose, and dead eyes, you feel (or at any rate, I feel) that after only an hour or so into Tiny Furniture, you can't wait to get home, take a Silkwood shower and close your online dating account.
 Is that too shallow?
 No. It's just shallow enough.